by Dr. Andrea Cook, PhD, and Dr. Jennifer Champion, DCN (2025)

 Chapter 16: Self-Care

-Click to download the Detailed Table of Contents
+Click to download the Detailed Table of Contents which includes details about the topics covered in each chapter

 Please complete this survey if you would like more information about teaching a Nutritional Psychology course using this textbook.